kickstarter/telekinesis/README.md

 > `:send_size` parameter to create.
 The producer's internal timeout can be
 > set by using the `:send_every_ms` parameter.

-The API for the async producer is looks similar to the sync producer.
+The API for the `AsyncProducer` is looks similar to the `SyncProducer`.
 However, all `put` and `put_all` calls return immediately.
 Both `put` and `put_all` return `true` if the producer enqueued the data for sending later, and `false` if the producer is not accepting data for any reason.
 If the producer's internal queue fill up, calls to `put` and `put_all` will block.

-Since sending (and therefore failures) happen in a different thread, you can provide an AsyncProducer with a failure handler that's called whenver something bad happens.
+Since sending (and therefore failures) happen in a different thread, you can provide an `AsyncProducer` with a failure handler that's called whenver something bad happens.

 ```ruby